Huber-group-EMBL/CSAMA_website/content/registration.md

 {{< feeTable >}}

 The course fees include participation in the lectures, the computer tutorials and all other events: coffee breaks, Wednesday’s social programme and dinner, course material.
+Lunch is not included.

 Places are awarded on a first-come, first-served basis.
 In previous years the course was sold out.